Malibu Express

 Malibu Express is a 1985 American action film starring Darby Hinton, Sybil Danning, Lori Sutton, and Art Metrano.
-It was directed, written, and produced by Andy Sidaris and is the first installment in the Triple-B series.
+It was directed, written, and produced by Andy Sidaris and is the first installment in the Triple B film series.
 The film features 1980s Playboy Playmates Kimberly McArthur, Barbara Edwards, Lorraine Michaels, and Lynda Wiesmeier in its cast, as well.
 In it, Danning "cinched her image as B-budget bad girl".
 Regis and Joy Philbin cameo as talk-show hosts.

 Plot

 A wealthy playboy/private investigator named Cody Abilene is hired by a government intelligence operative to investigate a lead into who is selling computer technology to the Russians.
 While investigating rich socialites, amorous naked vixens, and an ex-con with a penchant for blackmail, and keeping it all from his sexy lady cop friend Beverly Mcafee, Cody puts himself in the crosshairs of the traitorous tech spies who will gladly kill to stay in business.

 The scope of the conspiracy is revealed after Cody and Beverly make love at a suspect's beach house, only to find a pair of hitmen gunning for them as they get dressed.
 Gunplay, car chases, and races ensue.